momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 {{</hint>}}

 ![Corrupt Cubemaps](/images/map_porting/corrupt_cubemaps.png)

-## Misplaced / Missing triggers
-On very rare occassions maps can have missing or misplaced triggers.
-It's possible to add any rectangular triggers to the map without decompiling by using community made tools and Lumper.
-- [vmf_to_stripper](https://github.com/benjl/vmf_to_stripper/) - Allows for converting triggers made in hammer to a stripper config
-- [zoneToTrigger](https://github.com/Natanxp2/zoneToTrigger) - Allows for converting [Momentum Mod zones](/guide/map_submission/map_zoning/) to a stripper config

-{{<hint danger>}}

-Be very careful when modifying maps in this way.
-It's best to contact the mapper to make sure they are fine with whatever you are trying to do.
-You can always ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod).

-{{</hint>}}

 ## Collectibles
 When porting maps with collectibles make sure that they function correctly **according to the mapper's original design**.